A Misdemeanor is a 'crime' for which the punishment is a sentence in jail for less than one (1) year. All other 'crimes' are Felony offenses.

 Under both Wisconsin and federal laws, a convicted felon is forever prohibited from carrying or possessing a firearm.

-As with voting rights, a convicted felon cannot serve on a jury until such time that the sentence imposed for the felony conviction is completed provided there are no other outstanding felony convictions or no other restrictions are placed on the felon from serving jury duty.
+As with voting rights, a convicted felon cannot serve on a jury until such time that the sentence imposed for the felony conviction is completed provided there are no other outstanding felony convictions or no other restrictions placed on the felon from serving jury duty.